NeXt-Warning-System/project/updates/week10.md

 * Interview Preparation for External User Prototype III research sessions (w/c 22/02/21)
 * Continuing to recruit additional external user participants
 * Design sketching around the journey for Finding a location
+* drafted wireframes to provide information about flood terminology

 ## What we’re planning for next week